Fact file - 2014 entry

-Required subjects: maths and physics/chemistry/biology or other approved science at A level; art/design technology at A level (exceptional candidates without art/design may be required to submit a portfolio); English, maths, art/design, physics or double science at GCSE
+Required subjects: maths and physics/chemistry/biology or other approved science at A level; art/design technology at A level (a portfolio will be required); English, maths, art/design, physics or double science at GCSE

 IB score: 36 (including an Art based subject, Maths and a numerate science at Higher Level)

 Campus: University Park Campus

 The MEng provides an education in architecture with an engineering specialisation in the design of environmental systems for buildings.
 The course is recognised by the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA) for exemption from the Part One professional examination, and by the Chartered Institution of Building Services Engineers (CIBSE) as a route to Chartered Engineer status.
 For those wishing to become professional architects, the MEng course is followed by one year's supervised professional experience before embarking on the two-year DipArch (see DipArch for further details) and one further year's professional experience culminating in a Part Three exam. for further details) and one further year's professional experience culminating in a Part Three exam.

 This year is structured around a core studio module that develops key design skills and techniques.
 Supporting modules cover fundamental ideas and concepts relating to environmental design, construction, structural design, and architectural theory.
 The year also introduces mathematical tools that support the design of environmentally responsible building systems.

 You will study modules that explore the concepts behind the active and passive systems used to provide healthy, comfortable conditions for building occupants.
 The design studio serves as a forum to explore the application of these ideas and material covered in structures, construction and architectural history.